bzay1729/bzay1729/README.md

-- 👋 Hi, I’m @devil-bj
+- 👋 Hi, I’m BIJAY POKHREL
-- 👀 I’m interested in Java, Mobile App Development.
-- 🌱 I’m currently learning Springboot.
-- 💞️ I’m looking to collaborate on ...
+- Master's in Computer Science student at SMU
+- Passionate in AI, DBMS and cyber-security.
 - 📫 My mail id is :bzay1729@gmail.com

 <!---